 - Pass on eating any slow moving insect you find out in the open as poisonous insects have no need to fear predators.

 For those who are a bit on the squeamish side when it comes to eating bugs, keep in mind that roasted or fried bugs can often be ground into a powder or paste and used to supplement other food.

-You can use a digging stick, DIY seine, or even your hands to collect bugs, and they are found in a wide variety of places which makes it something you can do no matter what type of situation you may find yourself in.
+You can use a digging stick, or even your hands to collect bugs, and they are found in a wide variety of places which makes it something you can do no matter what type of situation you may find yourself in.

 Born and raised in NE Ohio, with early memories that include grandpa teaching her to bait a hook and watching her mom, aunts, and grandmothers garden, sew, and can food, Megan is a true farm girl at heart.

-For Megan, the 2003 blackout, the events of 911, and the increasing frequency of natural disasters like Hurricane Katrina, spurred a desire to be more prepared for whatever may come along.
-Soon to be living off-grid, this mother of four and grandmother of nine grandsons and one granddaughter, is learning everything she can about preparedness, basic survival, and self-sufficient homesteading.
-She is passionate about sharing that knowledge so that others can be increasingly prepared to protect their families.
+For Megan, the 2003 blackout, the events of 911, and the increasing frequency of natural disasters like Hurricane Katrina, spurred a desire to be more prepared.
+Soon to be living off-grid, this mother of four and grandmother of ten is learning everything she can about preparedness, survival, and homesteading.